lucasglasner/bibs/README.md

 ### Bibliography Templates

-This repository just holds some .bib templates for the different kind of projects i work with.
+This repository just holds some references in .bib format for the different kind of projects i work with.